Melvynx/Melvynx/README.md

 ### About my knowledge 👨‍🎓

-I love using **github pages** to publish to publish my projects quickly and easily.
+I love using **github pages** to publish my projects quickly and easily.
 My main [github pages](https://melvynx.github.io/) contain links to go on other github pages.

 ```json
 {